James Beard Foundation

 The James Beard Foundation is an American non-profit culinary arts organization based in New York City.
-It was named after James Beard, a food writer, teacher, and cookbook author.
+It is named after James Beard, a food writer, teacher, and cookbook author.
 The foundation's programs include guest-chef dinners, scholarships for aspiring culinary students, educational conferences, and industry awards.
 The foundation develops programs related to American cuisine and the broader culinary industry.

 The James Beard Foundation Awards have been described as one of the most prominent awards in the food industry.